-The Thrilling Athens & Marathon 8-h private sightseeing tour
+The Thrilling Athens & Marathon 8-hour tour

-The Epic Athens and Marathon 8-h private sightseeing tour; The full-day tour in Athens and Marathon combines two of the most significant sites in Greece, with important historical monuments and events associated with them.
+The full-day tour in Athens and Marathon combines two of the most significant sites in Greece, with important historical monuments and events associated with them.

 Highlights of The Thrilling Athens & Marathon 8-h private sightseeing tour